.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Example:

-from twidgets.core.base import prompt_user_input, CursesKeys
+from twidgets.core.base import CursesKeys

-def keyboard_press_action(widget: Widget, key: typing.Any, ui_state: UIState, base_config: BaseConfig) -> None:
+def keyboard_press_action(widget: Widget, key: int, widget_container: WidgetContainer) -> None:

 if key in (CursesKeys.ENTER, 10, 13): # Enter key + enter key codes

-confirm = prompt_user_input(widget, 'Confirm deletion (y): ')
+confirm = widget.prompt_user_input('Confirm deletion (y): ')

 if confirm.lower().strip() in ['y']: